waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Poison-type moves are 'not very effective' against Flying/Poison types (Acid vs. Golbat).

 ## III.
 World Intel & Navigation
-- **LIFT KEY Location:** The Rocket Grunt at B3F (11, 23) drops the LIFT KEY after dialogue.
-He does not battle.
+- **Hypothesis 1 (Silph Scope):** The Silph Scope is the final reward in this hideout, held by Giovanni.
+(Now confirmed, pending pickup).
+- **Hypothesis 2 (Snorlax):** The Snorlax on Route 16 requires the Poké Flute to be moved.

 ## IV.
 Action Plans & Hypotheses
 ### Current Objectives
-- **Primary Goal:** Clear the Rocket Hideout and defeat Giovanni.
+- **Primary Goal:** Use the Silph Scope to clear the Pokémon Tower.
 - **Secondary Goal:** Obtain the Silph Scope.

-### Current Plan (v23 - Giovanni Battle)
+### Current Plan (v24 - Post-Giovanni)
-1. Defeat Giovanni's final Pokémon.
-2. Acquire the Silph Scope.
+1. Acquire the Silph Scope.
+2. Proceed to Lavender Town and clear the Pokémon Tower.

 ### Future Plans & Hypotheses
 - **Team Composition:** I must use my `team_composition_advisor_agent` *before* major battles to build a more effective team.
-This was a major strategic error for the current Giovanni fight.
+This was a major strategic error for the Giovanni fight.
-- **Hypothesis 1 (Silph Scope):** The Silph Scope is the final reward in this hideout, held by Giovanni.
-- **Hypothesis 2 (Snorlax):** The Snorlax on Route 16 requires the Poké Flute to be moved.

 ## V. Disproven Hypotheses & Failed Strategies
 - **Route 8 Navigation (FAILED ATTEMPT 1):** I incorrectly assumed Route 8 was a dead end due to fences, ignoring game state data.
-- **Giovanni Battle - Over-reliance on `battle_advisor_agent`:** My repeated trust in this agent, despite its documented history of critical failures, led to poor strategic decisions and the loss of multiple Pokémon.
-I must prioritize my own judgment.
+- **Giovanni Battle - Over-reliance on `battle_advisor_agent`:** My repeated trust in this agent, despite its documented history of critical failures, led to poor strategic decisions.
+I will not use it again until it is rebuilt.

 ## VI.
 Completed Intel
+- **LIFT KEY Location:** The Rocket Grunt at B3F (11, 23) drops the LIFT KEY after dialogue.
+He does not battle.
 - **Defeat Mechanic (Rocket Hideout):** Losing a battle to a trainer in the hideout does not send you back to the Pokémon Center.
 - **Celadon Gym Bug:** Two trainers are stuck in a dialogue loop, blocking paths.
 - **Spinner Maze Mapping (B2F & B3F):** All spinners on these floors have been manually mapped and solved.

 ## VII.
 Agent Status & Refinement Log
-- **`battle_advisor_agent` (DECOMMISSIONED PENDING REVIEW):** This agent has a persistent history of critical failures, including hallucinating Pokémon types, miscalculating type effectiveness, and consistently undervaluing level differences.
-Despite multiple refinements, it remains unreliable.
+- **`battle_advisor_agent` (DECOMMISSIONED PENDING REVIEW):** This agent has a persistent history of critical failures.
 I will no longer use it in its current state.
 It will be deleted and rebuilt from scratch after this mission.
 - **`team_composition_advisor_agent` (UNDERUTILIZED):** I have not been using this agent to its full potential.
 I must use it to prepare for major battles.
 This was a major strategic error leading into the current Giovanni fight.
 - **`spinner_maze_solver_agent` (STABLE - REFINED):** Specialized pathfinder for spinner mazes.
 Was successfully refined to treat NPCs as impassable.
 - **`navigator_agent` (STABLE - REFINED):** A general pathfinder.
 Was successfully refined and now correctly navigates open routes with obstacles.